The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r): Some properties of a pencil of surfaces over a curve

 and $X$ and $W_0$ are isomorphic in codimension one (see \cite[Theorem 3.52]{KM}).
 For any $\pi$-exceptional prime divisor $E_0$ on $W$, it is also $\zeta$-exceptional, and therefore ${E_0}|_F$ is $\zeta_F$-exceptional for a general $F$.
 Then

 which proves (1).

 Finally, suppose that $p_g(\Gamma)>0$, we prove that Condition (2) holds.
-Assume to the contrary that $W_0$ is not minimal, then by Cone Theorem (cf. \cite[Theorem 3.7]{KM}), there exists a rational curve $\Gamma''$ on $W_0$ such that $(K_{W_0}\cdot \Gamma'')<0$.
+Assume to the contrary that $W_0$ is not minimal, then by the Cone Theorem (see \cite[Theorem 3.7]{KM}), there exists a rational curve $\Gamma''$ on $W_0$ such that $(K_{W_0}\cdot \Gamma'')<0$.
 Since $W_0$ is relative minimal over $\Gamma$, $\Gamma''$ is not contained in any fiber of $g$.
 Hence $\Gamma''$ dominates $\Gamma$, but this is absurd. \end{proof}

 Proposition \ref{pencil bound} implies the following corollary which plays a key role in our main theorem. \begin{cor} Let $X$ be a minimal projective $3$-fold of general type such that $|K_X|$ is composed with a pencil of $(1,2)$-surfaces.
-Assume that one of the following holds: \begin{enumerate} \item $|K_X|$ is composed with an irrational pencil; or \item $|K_X|$ is composed with a rational pencil and $p_g(X)\geq 21$; or \item $X$ is Gorenstein. \end{enumerate} Then there exists a minimal projective $3$-fold $Y$, being birational to $X$, such that $\Mov |K_{Y}|$ is base point free. \end{cor} \begin{proof} Keep the notation in Subsection \ref{b setting}.
+Assume that one of the following holds: \begin{enumerate} \item $|K_X|$ is composed with an irrational pencil; or \item $|K_X|$ is composed with a rational pencil and $p_g(X)\geq 21$; or \item $X$ is Gorenstein, that is, $K_X$ is Cartier. \end{enumerate} Then there exists a minimal projective $3$-fold $Y$, being birational to $X$, such that $\Mov |K_{Y}|$ is base point free. \end{cor} \begin{proof} Keep the notation in Subsection \ref{b setting}.
 Then there exists a resolution $\pi:W\to X$ such that $W$ admits a fibration structure $f: W\to \Gamma$ onto a smooth curve $\Gamma$ which is defined by $\Mov|\rounddown{\pi^*(K_X)}|=\Mov|K_W|$.
 By the construction, $\Mov|K_W|=|f^*H|$ for some base point free linear system $|H|$ on $\Gamma$.
 Furthermore we may assume that $f$ factors through its relative minimal model $g: W_0\to \Gamma$ and a birational morphism $\zeta:W\to W_0$.
 Note that $\Mov |K_{W_0}|$ is also free since $\Mov |K_{W_0}|=|g^*H|$.
 It suffices to show that $W_0$ is minimal and then one may simply take $Y=W_0$.

 If $p_g(\Gamma)>0$, then $W_0$ is minimal by Lemma \ref{lem no E=minimal}.

 If $\Gamma\cong \bP^1$ and the general fiber $F$ (or, equivalently, the minimal model $F_0$) is a $(1,2)$-surface, then

 for some effective $\bQ$-divisor $Z'$.
 Since $p_g(X)\geq 21$, we have $p_g(X)-1\geq \frac{2}{\glct(F_0)}$ by Theorem \ref{12alpha new} and $p_g(X)-1>2K^2_{F_0}$.
 Hence by Proposition \ref{pencil bound}, there does not exist a $\pi$-exceptional prime divisor $E_0$ on $W$ such that $(\pi^*(K_X)|_F\cdot E_0|_F)>0$, which means that $W_0$ is minimal by Lemma \ref{lem no E=minimal}.